 With a short put spread, the investor uses put options, which give the investor the right — but not always the obligation — to sell a security at a given price during a set period of time.

-An investor using a short put spread strategy will first sell a put option at a given strike price and expiration date, receiving a premium for the sale.
+An investor using a short put spread strategy will sell a put option at a given strike price and expiration date, receiving a premium for the sale.
 This option is known as the short leg of the trade.

-Simultaneously, the trader buys a put option at a lower strike price, paying a premium.
+Simultaneously, the trader will also buy a put option at a lower strike price, paying a premium.
 This option is called the long leg.
 The premium for the long leg put option will always be less than the short leg since the lower strike put is further out of the money.
 Because of the difference in premiums, the trader receives a net credit for setting up the trade.

-💡 Recommended: In the Money vs Out of the Money Options
+Recommended: In the Money vs Out of the Money Options

 Short Put Spread Example